fluidattacks/makes/README.md

 With as little code as possible.
 [Makes][MAKES] tries to hide all the unnecessary complexity so you can focus on the business logic.

-We've been using [Makes][MAKES] at [Fluid Attacks][FLUID_ATTACKS] since 2019
-and we have all come to the opinion that it's an awesome tool to work with.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->